• Skip to primary navigation

 Vang Vieng bus stationVientiane Northern bus terminalbusincluded in package

-We thoroughly enjoyed our time in Vang Vieng, but after a couple of days, it was time head to Vientiane.
+We thoroughly enjoyed our time in Vang Vieng, but after a couple of days, it was time to head to Vientiane.

 The trip from Vang Vieng to Vientiane was rather uneventful.
 Unfortunately, the views weren’t nearly as beautiful as between Luang Prabang and Vang Vieng.